Trevor Story Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.15 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.17 team ERA that ranks 28th across all league pitching staffs.

+- Royals pitchers combine to surrender 177 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

+- Clarke (2-4) gets the starting nod for the Royals, his second of the season.

 © 2023 Data Skrive.
 All rights reserved.